Shoulder Instability One Day Course Saturday 27th June

 Clinical Assessment

-1. Perform a comprehensive clinical examination of the shoulder, including specific tests for instability.
+• Perform a comprehensive clinical examination including specific tests for instability

-2. Interpret the results of special tests such as the apprehension test, relocation test, and load-and-shift test.
+• Interpret results of the apprehension test, relocation test, and load-and-shift test

 Diagnosis

-2. Identify key clinical signs and symptoms indicative of shoulder instability in athletes.
+• Identify key clinical signs and symptoms in athletes

 Management Strategies

-1. Design a progressive rehabilitation program for acute shoulder instability.
+• Design a progressive rehabilitation programme for acute shoulder instability

-2. Implement appropriate manual therapy techniques for managing subacute shoulder instability.
+• Implement appropriate manual therapy techniques for subacute management

-1. Demonstrate specific exercises targeting the subscapularis muscle in shoulder instability rehabilitation.
+• Demonstrate specific exercises targeting the subscapularis in rehabilitation

-2. Apply progressive resistance techniques for infraspinatus strengthening in the subacute phase.
+• Apply progressive resistance techniques for infraspinatus strengthening

-1. Conduct a thorough assessment of scapular position and movement.
+• Conduct a thorough assessment of scapular position and movement

-2. Develop a tailored exercise program to address scapular dyskinesis in athletes with shoulder instability.
+• Develop a tailored exercise programme to address scapular dyskinesis

 Co-contraction Protocols

-1. Explain the importance of co-contraction in shoulder stability.
+• Explain the importance of co-contraction in shoulder stability

-2. Design and implement exercises that promote optimal co-contraction of shoulder musculature.
+• Design and implement exercises that promote optimal co-contraction of shoulder musculature

 Case Study Analysis

-1. Apply theoretical knowledge to real-world clinical scenarios involving shoulder instability.
+• Apply theoretical knowledge to real-world clinical scenarios

 You may also like